QubesOS/qubes-posts/2026-09-XX-qubes-os-summit-2026-freedom-of-the-press-foundation-and-novacustom-sponsorships-conference-schedule-available.md

 ## Become a sponsor

-If you or your organization are interested in joining the FPF as a sponsor for Qubes OS Summit 2026 or as a [Qubes Partner](https://www.qubes-os.org/partners/), please contact us at <funding@qubes-os.org>.
+If you or your organization are interested in sponsoring Qubes OS Summit 2026 or becoming a [Qubes Partner](https://www.qubes-os.org/partners/), please contact us at <funding@qubes-os.org>.

 ## Code of conduct